twitchdev/extensions-boilerplate/README.md

 6. Accept any certificate errors, as the certificate is self-signed
 7. You can now make changes in real-time and it'll update in all views!

-### Please note that HTTPS only works with the Developer Rig version 1.1.4 and above.
+#### Please note that HTTPS only works with the Developer Rig version 1.1.4 and above.

-If you are using a version below that, please either upgrade or disable HTTP.
-To do so:
+If you are using a version below that, please either upgrade the Developer Rig (by either auto-updating or reinstalling the Developer Rig) or disable HTTPS.
+To disable HTTPS:

 1. Go into `/webpack.config.js`
 2. Update `config.devServer.https = true` to `config.devServer.https = false`